MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler-sql-server-functions.md

 # RevoScaleR Functions for a SQL Server compute context

-This topic provides an overview of the main RevoScaleR functions for use with SQL Server, along with comments on their syntax.
+This article provides an overview of the main RevoScaleR functions for use with SQL Server, along with comments on their syntax.

 ## Functions for working with SQL Server Data Sources